Fried Oyster Mushrooms

 • Pair them with your favorite dipping sauce.
 The seasoning for this recipe isn’t the most bold or excessively flavorful.
 Why?
 I want you to pair it with your favorite sauces!
 Some great ones you could use are bbq sauce (homemade version in this recipe), buffalo sauce, or vegan honey mustard.

 You can store these fried oyster mushrooms in the fridge for 4-5 days.
 To reheat these fried oyster mushrooms, you can toss them in your air fryer for 8-10 minutes on 400°.
-You can also try reheating them in the oven, but it may take a bit longer.
-The microwave should be used as a last resort, as they won’t crisp up again.

 Fried Oyster Mushrooms on small plate with dipping sauce